 With a built-in wireless receiver the user can adjust equalizer settings and volume, play music from a USB drive, and integrate multiple wireless microphones into the mix; all with a single app on iPad or iPhone.

 To match an elegant space like the Audi Club in the Hale Center at Rutgers University, it's essential to use equally aesthetically pleasing equipment.
 No wires means an extraordinarily clean look in the venue with virtually no footprint!

-If you're interested in using this new state of the art system for your next event, visit Hurricane Productions' website or call - 888.393.7066.
+If you're interested in using this new state of the art system for your next event, contact us or call 888.393.7066.

 Starting at just $1295, you can have your wedding day captured, edited in a timely manner and then streamed to any device.

 No more large studio fees and waiting months to receive your wedding DVD.

 You can download all of your videos straight from the web or stream them on your favorite device.
 It's really that simple.
 Prefer to keep your videos private?
 We've got you covered.